Delacour’s Langur, Trachypithecus delacouri

 Behavior and Lifestyle

-The Delacour’s langur is diurnal.
-They may switch between arboreal and terrestrial lifestyles depending on their environment.
+The Delacour’s langur is diurnal (active during daylight hours).
+They may switch between arboreal (tree-dwelling) and terrestrial lifestyles depending on their environment.
 When traveling through the trees, they leap from branch to branch, as opposed to swinging.
-When on they ground, they walk on all four limbs.
+When on the ground, they walk on all four limbs.
 Delacour’s langurs prefer rocky habitats, living in what are called “karst forests,” which are essentially tropical forests filled with limestone cliffs and caves.

 Delacour’s langurs are one of the few mammals in the world that can be called trogloxenes—animals that spend much of their lives in caves.
 A group of langurs will generally control a territory with a few caves in it.
 They sleep in these caves at night to protect themselves from the elements and predators.
 They switch caves every few nights.